brendenvogt/PYderman/README.md

 # PyterParker
 #### Your friendly neighborhood web spider; written in **Python**.
 This program scrapes and crawls the website you give it for links and images.
-It then proceeds to search every href link that it found for more images and links.
-PyterParker does this until it reaches `depth` levels.
+It then proceeds to crawl every href url on that site for more images and links.
+PyterParker does this until it reaches `depth` levels. <br/>
-Setting `depth=0` means no crawling, only scraping the provided `url` Setting `depth=1` means scrape and crawl only the direct links found on page
+Setting `depth=0` means no crawling, only scraping that current page.<br/>
+Setting `depth=1` means scraping and crawling only the direct links from that page.<br/>
+Setting `depth=100` may set your computer on fire.
 ## Important Notes
-Friendly warning, set `depth` to a small number like `depth=0` or `depth=1`, otherwise you risk downloading a LOT of data.
+Friendly warning, set `depth` to a small number like `depth=0` or `depth=1`, otherwise you risk downloading a LOT of data.<br/>
 And be careful which sites you set this loose on.

 ## Usage